jocelyngan2005/solace/README.md

-# 🌟 Solace - Mental Health Support for Students
+# 🌟 Solace

 > *A safe space where every feeling matters and support is always within reach.*

 **Solace** is a comprehensive mental health mobile application designed specifically for university and college students.
-It provides private, judgment-free mental health support through self-care tools, mood tracking, wellness exercises, and academic-aware features to help students cope with the demands of university life.
+It provides private, judgment-free mental health support through self-care tools, mood tracking, wellness exercises, and academic-aware features.

 ## 🎯 Track: Student Lifestyle

-### Problem Statement
+### Problem Statement:
 **Mental Health Support for Students**

 Many students don’t seek help because counseling resources are limited or they fear stigma.
 This challenge will explore creating tools for self care, mental health support and helping students cope with the demands of university life.